 Anne Berg studies the histories of waste and recycling, film and cities, racism and genocide.
 Trained as a historian of modern Germany and Europe, Anne increasingly ventures into more global terrain.
 Her research proceeds along a number of parallel tracks, connected by a sustained interest in the visual, the spatial and the material.
-She has published articles on the history of waste in Nazi Germany, the United States and South Africa.
-Currently, Anne is working on a book project that examines the disturbing connections between waste management and genocide in the Third Reich, entitled Empire of Rags and Bones: Waste and War in Nazi Germany.
+Her first book, On Screen and Off: Cinema and the Making of Nazi Hamburg (University of Pennsylvania Press, 2022) examines the processes by which local actors from welfare workers, cultural experts, to administrators transformed Hamburg into a Nazi city, using film and film discourse to articulate their ideas about how Nazism ought to work.
+Anne has published articles on the history of waste in Nazi Germany, the United States and South Africa.
+Currently, she is working on a book project that examines the disturbing connections between waste management and genocide in the Third Reich, entitled Empire of Rags and Bones: Waste and War in Nazi Germany.
 At Penn, Anne teaches courses on the history of National Socialism, world history, environmental history and the history of garbage.

 Ph.D.
 University of Michigan